SummerJyl/SummerJyl/Coffee Tea Shop/README.md

-Visual Studio Code - I use CSS, HTML and JavaScript to create
+Visual Studio Code - I use CSS, HTML and JavaScript to create a Coffee Shop landing page